viamrobotics/docs/docs/tutorials/get-started/servo-mousemover.md

 {{<youtube embed_url="https://www.youtube-nocookie.com/embed/JVtZ7aU4k68">}}

 This tutorial will show you how to build a mouse mover using Viam, a Raspberry Pi, a servo, and an optical mouse.
-This robot will turn the continuous servo that's secured inside the box, which will turn the circle under the optical mouse.
+This machine will turn the continuous servo that's secured inside the box, which will turn the circle under the optical mouse.
 This will keep your computer from falling asleep.

 This project is a good place to begin if you're new to robotics and would like to learn how to use a [servo component](/components/servo/) with the Viam app and Viam's [Python SDK](https://python.viam.dev/).